- Walk past towering cliffs, sweeping views, and uniquely Cretan flora and fauna

 The biggest gorge in Europe

-After admiring the mountain views atop the trailhead, you’ll descend a steep switchback built in Ottoman times and bordered in the steepest parts by a handrail.
-You'll pass the tiny Agios Nikolaos chapel.
-The hairpin turns last for almost two-miles, at which point your knees will be thankful because the gradience gets easier and the valley merges into the gorge properly.
+After admiring the mountain views atop the trailhead, we’ll descend a steep switchback built in Ottoman times and bordered in the steepest parts by a handrail.
+We'll pass the tiny Agios Nikolaos chapel.
+The hairpin turns last for almost two-miles, at which point our knees will be thankful because the gradience gets easier and the valley merges into the gorge properly.

-At Km 14 (yellow markers are posted every kilometer, and rest stops are numbered along the route) you’ll exit the gorge and arrive at the outlying buildings of “old” Agia Roumeli, located up-valley from the coast about a mile.
-Your arrival is announced by a café serving fresh orange juice, chilled beers, and ice-cream.
+At Km 14 (yellow markers are posted every kilometer, and rest stops are numbered along the route) we’ll exit the gorge and arrive at the outlying buildings of “old” Agia Roumeli, located up-valley from the coast about a mile.
+Our arrival is announced by a café serving fresh orange juice, chilled beers, and ice-cream.
 If you feel exhausted, we can stop here.

 If you choose to continue down, look on your right for the ruined hilltop castle, which is accessible by a side-trail.
 We will continue to the coastal hamlet of "new" Agia Roumeli, which most hikers reach around midafternoon covered in sweat and dust.
 Relax a bit on the black-sand beach and soothe your feet in the warm and crystal-clear waters—this is one of the best places to do so in Greece.